Yufei-L/2019-431/CLASSES/CLASS02/README.md

 ![](https://github.com/THOMASELOVE/2019-431/blob/master/CLASSES/CLASS02/2019-08-24_NYT_fire.png)

-- This is from "What Satellite Imagery Tells Us About the Amazon Rain Forest Fires" at [the New York Times, 2019-08-24](https://www.nytimes.com/interactive/2019/08/24/world/americas/amazon-rain-forest-fire-maps.html) by K. K. Rebecca Lai, Denise Lu and Blacki Migliozzi.
+- Source: "[What Satellite Imagery Tells Us About the Amazon Rain Forest Fires](https://www.nytimes.com/interactive/2019/08/24/world/americas/amazon-rain-forest-fire-maps.html)" by K. K. Rebecca Lai, Denise Lu and Blacki Migliozzi, at the *New York Times*, 2019-08-24.

 ### Didn't get to this stuff in Class 01, so it returns